kyma-project/test-infra/.github/actions/image-builder/README.md

 ## **env-file**

-Optional parameter to provide a path to the file with environment variables that loads in the build.
+Optional parameter that provides the path to the file with environment variables that are loaded into the build environment

 Default: **''**